-16. Will there be a limit to the number of Guests allowed per stay?
+16. Is there a limit to the number of Guests allowed per stay?

 Yes.
-The Ordinance will have a Guest occupancy limit.
+The Ordinance has a Guest occupancy limit.
 STR Hosts may not allow more than 2 persons per bedroom, plus two, with a maximum occupancy of 12 persons in a Guest booking.